Winter sports to open with masks, discipline, empty seats

+“We are looking forward to the upcoming season,” said Tim Sager, White Bear Lake boys hockey coach.
+“It is going to take a lot of discipline and responsibility from everyone to create a safe and healthy environment so we can play this year.”

-Season previews for all teams appear in a special section in this edition of the Press.
+Season previews for all teams appear in a special section in this edition of the White Bear Press.

-Cougar teams opening Thursday will be girls basketball at home against Spring Lake Park, boys basketball at Spring Lake Park, girls hockey hosting Elk River, boys hockey at Anoka, and swimming at home against Champlin Park.
-The wrestlers will host Totino-Grace on Friday evening.
-The gymnasts open Monday at Elk River in a triangular.

-While players, coaches and families are excited to be soon back in action, all are mindful that discipline and discretion will be watchwords.
+White Bear Lake will have three openers on Thursday — boys hockey at Roseville Area, boys swimming hosting Woodbury, and wrestling at Mahtomedi in a triangular including Stillwater.

+The Bear basketball squads start Friday with the boys hosting Irondale and the girls at Irondale, while the Nordic ski team opens at Battle Creek Regional Park against Stillwater and Roseville.

 “These experiences are so important to students, and they have been anxiously waiting to get these winter seasons started,” MSHSL Executive Director Erich Martens said in a statement released Dec.
 28 when he announced the starting dates.